 Herbs are still my #1 crop to grow to save money at the grocery store.
 Have you looked at the prices of herbs recently?
 But if you grow your own, you get a seemingly endless supply for a fraction of the cost.

-But the benefits of growing herbs go beyond cost.
-Nothing compares to the flavor — both when you eat them fresh or if you dry them on your own.
+Plus, the benefits of growing herbs go beyond cost.
+Nothing compares to the flavor — both when you eat them fresh or if you preserve them on your own.
 And although I haven’t ventured into this area much, they also have numerous health and medicinal benefits.

 Grow Ingredients for Fresh Salsa!

 Do you want to make delicious, homemade salsa from fresh-picked ingredients you grew yourself?

 In this guide I will teach you how to grow a salsa garden, from planning to canning, and everything in between.

 Enter your e-mail address and I'll send you this 28-page download for free!

 Plus, I'll send you my "In the Garden E-mail" on Fridays, periodic updates on garden resources relevant to you, and you'll get access to my entire bank of free garden downloads!